mzboito/IWSLT2022_Tamasheq_data/README.md

 Repository for sharing the data in the Tamasheq language, one of the languages for the low-resource speech translation track at IWSLT 2022.

 ## Parallel data
 This corpus is a collection of radio recordings from [Studio Kalangou](https://www.studiokalangou.org/) translated to French.
-It comprises 17 hours of clean speech in Tamasheq, translated to the French language.
-We also make available a 19 hour version of this corpus, including 2 additional hours of data that was labeled by annotators as potentially noisy.
+It comprises 17 hours of clean speech in Tamasheq, translated to the French language (taq_fra_clean).
+We also make available a 19 hour version of this corpus, including 2 additional hours of data that was labeled by annotators as potentially noisy (taq_fra_full).
 Both versions of this dataset share the same validation and test sets.

 ## Additional Audio data
 In addition to the 17 hours of Tamasheq audio data aligned to French translations, and in light of recent work in self-supervised models for speech processing, we also provide participants with unlabaled raw audio data in the Tamasheq language, as well as in other 4 languages spoken from Niger: French (116 hours), Fulfulde (114 hours), Hausa (105 hours), Tamasheq (234 hours) and Zarma (100 hours).
 All this data comes from the radio broadcastings of [Studio Kalangou](https://www.studiokalangou.org/) and [Studio Tamani](https://www.studiotamani.org/).